Your Guide to UM Residence Halls

 Living Learning Communities (LLCs) at UM

 Living Learning Communities (LLCs) at UM offer a unique residential experience by merging classroom learning with students' out-of-class experience.
 Students with a common academic or social interest live together on the same floor or wing of a Residence Hall, creating a strong community of like-minded learners.
+Living Learning Communities are only available to first-year students.

 Learn more about LLCs and check out the current community options: